Statistical Inference for the Dynamic Time Warping Distance, with Application to Abnormal Time-Series Detection: Computation of

 \subsubsection{Parametric Optimal Alignment}

-Algorithm~\ref{alg:paraOptAlign} shows the overview of our parametric optimal alignment method.
-Here, we exploit the fact that, for each alignment matrix $M \in \cM_{n, m}$, the loss function $L_{n, m}(M, z)$ is written as a quadratic function (QF) of $z$ as we defined in \eq{eq:cost_parametrized}.
-Since the number of alignment matrices $M$ in $\cM_{n, m}$ is finite, the parametric optimal alignment problem \eq{eq:optimal_cost_parametrized} can be characterized by a finite number of these QFs.
+Algorithm~\ref{alg:paraOptAlign} shows the proposed parametric optimal alignment method.
+Here, for each alignment matrix $M \in \cM_{n, m}$, the loss function $L_{n, m}(M, z)$ is written as a QF of $z$ as in \eq{eq:cost_parametrized}.
+Since the number of matrices $M$ in $\cM_{n, m}$ is finite, the optimal alignment problem \eq{eq:optimal_cost_parametrized} can be characterized by a finite number of these QFs.

 Figure \ref{fig:piecewise} illustrates the set of QFs each of which corresponds to an alignment matrix $M \in \cM_{n, m}$.
-Since the minimum loss for each $z \in \RR$ is the point-wise minimum of these QFs, the DTW distance $\hat{L}_{n, m}(z)$ in \eq{eq:optimal_cost_parametrized} is the lower envelope of the set of QFs, which is represented as a \emph{piecewise QF} of $z \in \RR$.
+Since the minimum loss for each $z \in \RR$ is the point-wise minimum of these QFs, the $\hat{L}_{n, m}(z)$ in \eq{eq:optimal_cost_parametrized} is the lower envelope of the set of QFs that is a \emph{piecewise QF} of $z$.
 Parametric optimal alignment is interpreted as the problem of identifying this piecewise QF.

 In Algorithm \ref{alg:paraOptAlign}, multiple \emph{breakpoints} $ z_1 < z_2 < \ldots < z_{\cT} $ are computed one by one.
-Each breakpoint $z_t, t \in [\cT],$ indicates a point at which the optimal alignment matrix changes, where $\cT$ is the number of breakpoints determined by the algorithm as described above.
-By finding all these breakpoints $\{z_t\}_{t=1}^{\cT}$ and the optimal alignment matrix $\{\hat{M}_t\}_{t=1}^{\cT - 1}$, the piecewise QF $\hat{L}_{n, m}(z)$ in Fig. \ref{fig:piecewise} (the curves in yellow, blue, green and orange) can be identified.
+Each breakpoint $z_t, t \in [\cT],$ indicates a point at which the optimal alignment matrix changes, where $\cT$ is the number of breakpoints.
+By finding all these breakpoints and the optimal alignment matrices, the piecewise QF $\hat{L}_{n, m}(z)$ as in Fig. \ref{fig:piecewise} (the curves in yellow, blue, green and orange) can be identified.
+Finally, the entire path of optimal alignment matrices for $z \in \RR$ is given by